 After you have your bio and work examples, here are more ideas for additional information to include.

 - Be social: Include links to your social sites.
-A great option is to share your work on sites like Twitter, Facebook, and Google+.
-This can help get your work out there and is a great way to make connnections.
+A great option is to share your work on sites like Twitter, Facebook, Instagram, Pinterest, and Google+.
+This can help get your work seen and is a great way to make connections.
 Remember, sharing is a two way street.
 You can be a good socialite by connecting and sharing others’ work too.

 - Share Your Point of View: Do you Blog?
 If so, be sure to include that link.
 If you do not Blog, it may be something to consider doing since it is a great way to showcase your knowledge and give you the opportunity to share your point of view.